dart-lang/build/docs/faq.md

 - Contact the author of the Builder and ask that a more unique input extension is chose, for example only generating for files that end in `_something.dart` rather than all files that end in `.dart`.

+## How can I use my own development server to serve generated files?

+There are 2 options for using a different server during development:

+1. Run `build_runner serve web:<port>` and proxy the requests to it from your other server.
+This has the benefit of delaying requests while a build is ongoing so you don't get an inconsistent set of assets.

+2. Run `build_runner watch --output web:build` and use the created `build/` directory to serve files from.
+This will include a `build/packages` directory that has these files in it.